benjamindrussell/pigg/README.md

 ## Development

-- For frontend development, run `npm start` in the `frontend` directory.
+- For frontend development, run `npm run dev` in the `frontend` directory.
 - For backend development, run `uvicorn main:app --reload` in the `backend` directory.